Exploring Duke’s Pre-College Programs

-During this intense week of research and development at Duke University, you will get the chance to live on the school’s stunning campus while you engage in active, hands-on study about a specific topic.
+During this intense week of research and development at Duke University, you will get to live on the school’s stunning campus while engaging in active, hands-on study about a specific topic.

 Through the Duke Pre-College Online Program, you may get the full Duke experience without leaving the comfort of your own home.
-Learn about something that interests you while also making connections with people from all around the world.
+Learn about something that interests you while also connecting with people from around the world.

-Students who are currently enrolled in the 10th or 11th grade and meet the requirements for the 2022-2023 school year are eligible to pursue undergraduate courses at Duke University during the summer for credit as commuters or through online courses.
+Students currently enrolled in the 10th or 11th grade and meet the 2022-2023 school year requirements are eligible to pursue undergraduate courses at Duke University during the summer for credit as commuters or through online courses.

 Biosciences & Engineering Camp for High School

-They will engage in hands-on lab activities to investigate topics such as biomechanics and electrobiology, hear about various occupations from invited speakers, and work together to construct a capstone design project for their team.
+They will engage in hands-on lab activities to investigate biomechanics and electrobiology, hear about various occupations from invited speakers, and work together to construct a capstone design project for their team.

 Duke College Admissions Boot Camp

-Rising seniors are strongly invited to take part in this intensive program, which is a crash course in college preparation that lasts for one week.
+Rising seniors are strongly invited to participate in this intensive program, a college preparation crash course that lasts one week.
 The goal is to generate high-quality application materials.

 Students will have individualized meetings with admissions counselors, begin working on their college application essays, and start filling out the Common Application and Coalition Application.
-They will also practice doing mock interviews and putting together their resumes in order to ensure that every aspect of their application is as excellent as it possibly can be.
+They will also practice doing mock interviews and putting together their resumes to ensure that every aspect of their application is as excellent as possible.

 Leadership in Action Institute